sdamasoc/domoticz_panasonic_CZ-TACG1/README.md

 [![CodeQL](https://github.com/sdamasoc/domoticz_panasonic_CZ-TACG1/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/sdamasoc/domoticz_panasonic_CZ-TACG1/actions/workflows/codeql-analysis.yml)

 # Domoticz python plugin for Panasonic CZ-TACG1 wifi adapter
-A Python plugin for Domoticz to communicate with Panasonic Cloud Comfort through CZ-TACG1 WiFi adapter
+A Python plugin for Domoticz to communicate with Panasonic Cloud Comfort.
+It was designed for CZ-TACG1 WiFi adapter but should work with all Panasonic Cloud Comfort devices.

 # Getting started
 If you don't have git: